Akuli/teek/docs/tkinter.rst

 -----------------------

 All tkinter GUIs use a ``tkinter.Tk`` object.
-There is no ``Tk`` object in pythotk; instead, you should create a :class:`.Window` object and use that.
+There is no ``Tk`` object in teek; instead, you should create a :class:`.Window` object and use that.
 Usually you should also use :class:`.Window` instead of a :class:`.Toplevel` as explained in :class:`.Window` documentation.
-You can create as many pythotk windows as you want, and they actually use toplevels under the hood.
+You can create as many teek windows as you want, and they actually use toplevels under the hood.

 If the tkinter code creates multiple ``tkinter.Tk`` instances, it is probably